bioinfo-core-BGU/neatseq-flow/docs/source/Example_WF.rst

 Short Description
 --------------------

-This example Workflow performs:
+This example workflow performs:

 * Quality testing and trimming of raw reads (paired or single).
 * Alignment (“mapping”) of the reads to each sample’s reference genome using two different programs.
 * Produce sorted bam file for each sample as final results.
 * Creates a report on reads and mapping quality.

-This Workflow is a classical starting point for a bacterial sequencing analysis Workflow, of which additional steps can be implemented such as de-novo assembly, variant calling etc.
+This workflow is a classical starting point for a bacterial sequencing analysis workflow, of which additional steps can be implemented such as de-novo assembly, variant calling etc.

-**The example Workflow is distributed as part of NeatSeq-Flow for quick testing.**
+**The example workflow is distributed as part of NeatSeq-Flow for quick testing.**

-The Workflow consists of the following steps.
-The modules performing the steps are indicated in brackets.
+The workflow consists of the following steps:

 .. csv-table::
     :header: "Step", "Module"
     :widths: 15, 10

-    "Merge",                  "Merge"
+    "Merge",                  "merge"
     "Fastqc_Merge",           "fastqc_html"
     "Trimmomatic",            "trimmo"
     "FastQC_Trimmomatic",     "fastqc_html"